 However, that's not all Student Unions do.
 They do student newspapers (where many a UK journo will start out), radio stations and even "TV stations".
 They provide employment for students, be it in the bars or food places, or as counsellors.

 Most notable, however, is their political side.
 SUs will take part in campaigns on issues of the day that affect students.
 This has been student fees for the last few years, but also anti-racism, sexual health and sexual violence.
 Anti-racism brings us onto the "no-platform policy".
 The National Union of Student (NUS) is the collective group to which nearly all unions belong and has a policy prohibiting far-right groups from coming on campus.
-Being President of the NUS is a good step to becoming a senior politician, BTW.
+Being President of the NUS is a good step to becoming a senior politician.